mandalaverse/noderunner/README.md

  However CARP will always be part of the Noderunner stack and always available and kept current you never know what your dapp requirments might be :).
 </details>
+**Left to do**

+- [x] Create a docker container that will run the, *Cardano node, Ogmios, Kupo*, Stack by default and Carp/Oura as an option.

+- [x] Add Carp/Oura as start up option after specifing execution plans and also start the web-server api to search CARP db.

+- [x] Create bash scripts that will install the whole stack on a slew of operating systems and CPU architectures(Partially done).

+- [ ] Create simple web interface that'll allow you to administer the services.

+- [ ] Add IPFS gateway as option to stack.

 <hr/>
 <details>